SU-60

 2200x7.62mm, 435x.50

-The Type 73 CPV is a command post carrier variant of the Type 73, similar in form and function to the US M-577.
+Type 73 CPV is a command post carrier variant of the Type 73, similar in form and function to the US M-577.
 It has a raised hull to allow standing (or at least crouching) inside.
-The vehicle is equipped with at least three radios, extra antennas, a map board, a folding table with three chairs, a laptop computer with wireless LAN, and additional observation equipment.
-It is otherwise similar to the Type 73 APC.
+The Type 73 CPV has two long-range, two medium-range, and one short-range radio; one of the long-range radios is data-capable.
+Other equipment includes a ruggedized laptop computer, map boards, office and plotting supplies (including a folding table and three folding chairs), and a hand-held thermal imager, image intensifier, and laser rangefinder.

 Vehicle